 In our era of digital revolution, companies are always looking for new and creative ways to increase productivity.
 One crucial stage in this process is: moving SAP systems to the cloud.
+See also the steps for SAP to cloud migration.
 This move has several advantages and can have a big impact on an organization's performance.

 The objective of this article is to assist system administrators and IT specialists in navigating the crucial phases of SAP cloud migration, guaranteeing a smooth transfer that optimizes the benefits of cloud technology.